mattjmazur/Portfolio/README.md

 <h1>Software Developer Portfolio</h1>
-<p>This repository contains projects showcasing my development skills</p>
+<p>Each folder in this repository contains projects showcasing my development skills.
+The projects were all completed as part of my Bachelor's in Computer Science coursework.</p>
 <h2>exercise_tracking_app</h2>
 <ul>
   <li>This project uses the MERN stack to create a web-app </li>